top of page

 2019

-The Poland Project, Sichow Foundation, Artist Residency, Krakow, Poland
+The Poland Project, mural & performance, Sichow Foundation, Artist Residency, Krakow, Poland

 2018

-New Poetics of Labor, Al camello camello y al amor amor, Espacio, Medellín, Colombia
+New Poetics of Labor, Al camello camello y al amor amor, exhibition, Espacio, Medellín, Colombia

-MTH! in D.C. at By The People Arts Festival (Smisthonian, National Cathedral, Union Market,
+MTH! in D.C., event, By The People Arts Festival (Smithsonian, National Cathedral, Union Market, Walter Reed, Arc West, D.C., USA

-Bodies of Water, Site specific piece in the University of Central Arkansas, Conway, AR
+Bodies of Water, permanent installation & masterclasses, University of Central Arkansas, Conway, AR, USA

-The Spaces Between #1, JCC, Foster City, CA, USA
+The Spaces Between #1, exhibition, JCC, Foster City, CA, USA

-The Spaces Between #2, PJCC, San Rafael, CA, USA
+The Spaces Between #2, exhibition & mural, PJCC, San Rafael, CA, USA

-MTH! in Houston, at the City Hall & Brown Convention Center, Houston, TX
+MTH! in Houston, exhibition, City Hall & Brown Convention Center, Houston, TX, USA

-Towards One: Site specific, permanent piece in Building 98, Marfa, TX
+Towards One, permanent installation, Building 98, Marfa, TX, USA

 2017

-Be Here Now, Site specific, permanent piece in Creative Discovery Museum, Chattanooga, TN
+Be Here Now, permanent installation, Creative Discovery Museum, Chattanooga, TN, USA

-MTH! in Hillary R. Clinton Library, Little Rock, AR
+MTH! in Hillary R. Clinton Library, event, Little Rock, AR, USA

-MTH! in Atlanta, at The Decatur Art Alliance, Decatur, GA
+MTH! in Atlanta, exhibition, Decatur Art Alliance, Decatur, GA, USA

-MTH! in Apopka, at the HCC, Apopka, FL
+MTH! in Apopka, permanent installation, HCC, Apopka, FL, USA

-MTH! in Portsmouth, at Prescott Park & 3S Gallery, Portsmouth, NH
+MTH! in Portsmouth, exhibition, Prescott Park & 3S Gallery, Portsmouth, NH, USA

 MTH! in Tel Aviv, Pilot for USA Tour at Beit Tami, Tel Aviv, Israel